 Is a living will the same as a healthcare proxy?

-No, a living will provides specific instructions on medical treatments you want or don’t want.
+No, a living will provide specific instructions on medical treatments you want or don’t want.
 A healthcare proxy, designated in the living will, is a person you appoint to make medical decisions on your behalf if you’re incapacitated.

 Do I need legal assistance to create a last will or a living will?